PhamNguyen/Imagine.Uwp.Rest/README.md

 # RestUWP
 # Introdution
-RestUWP is open sources library for Universal Windows Platfrom to work with Rest API.
+RestUWP is open sources library for Universal Windows Platform to work with Rest API.

 Libraries:
   - `IRestClientBuilder.cs`